-Clolar is administered by intravenous injection on five consecutive days.
+Clolar is administered by intravenous infusion for five consecutive days.
 Treatment may be repeated every two to six weeks.

-Clolar comes in the form of a single-dose vial.
+Clolar comes in the form of a single-use vial.

 Sepsis, a potentially fatal systemic infection, is both a common and severe side effect of Clolar.

-Rare but serious side effects listed for Clolar include life-threatening hemorrhages (bleeds), damage to kidneys, liver, or gastrointestinal system, and tumor lysis syndrome – a potentially fatal metabolic condition caused when many cancer cells die at the same time.
+Rare but serious side effects listed for Clolar include life-threatening hemorrhages, liver damage, and tumor lysis syndrome — a potentially fatal metabolic condition caused when many cancer cells die at the same time.
 Other serious side effects include potentially fatal skin reactions known as Stevens-Johnson syndrome and toxic epidermal necrolysis.
-Clolar can also cause fetal harm in pregnant women and cytokine release syndrome (CRS), a potentially fatal inflammatory reaction with severe neurological symptoms such as hallucinations and tremors.
+Clolar can also cause fetal harm in pregnant women and may cause a cytokine release syndrome (CRS), a potentially fatal inflammatory reaction.

 For more details about this treatment, visit: